-These southern-style fried pork chops are everything you want in a home-cooked classic—crispy, golden perfection on the outside, with juicy, tender meat inside.
-Pan fried with flour using a foolproof method, they’re ready in under 30 minutes and come out perfect every time.
+Crispy, juicy, and ready in the time it takes to set the table — these fried pork chops bring southern flavor with minimal effort.
+The coating fries up golden and crunchy while the meat stays tender inside.
+Pan fried with flour using a foolproof method, they’re ready in about 20 minutes and come out perfect every time.

 Selecting the Best Boneless Pork Chops